How does IPT 531 work?

 This class has a regular rhythm of reading, making, doing, and discussing as described below.

 The Weekly Discussion (Tuesday)

 Each topic in the Course Narrative includes a set of readings, videos, and other media (collectively referred to below as Readings).
 You are responsible for completing all the Readings before coming to the Weekly Discussion.
 Please take notes as you work your way through the Readings – including both thoughts prompted by the Readings and questions you have about the Readings.
 Bring your notes to class on Tuesday.
-Students will be selected at random to lead class discussions about each Reading.
+Students will be selected at random during Tuesday classes to lead class discussions about each reading.
 Please be thoroughly prepared so that (1) our time together can be spent productively and (2) you won’t embarrass yourself in front of your peers.

 The Weekly Create (Thursday)

 Each week you will create a shareable (i.e., relatively brief or small) video, slide presentation, podcast, infographic, essay, or other creative artifact in which you demonstrate your understanding of the course learning outcomes discussed the week’s Readings and Discussion.
 Try to create something that’s both informative and interesting.
 Many of these creates are open-ended, though some will have more specific directions associated with them that we will go over in class.
 Post your Weekly Create, together with a narrative explanation of what you created, why, and what you hope others will learn from it, on your blog before coming to class on Thursday.
 Consider licensing it all with a Creative Commons license.
 Students will be selected at random during Thursday classes to share and answer questions about their Weekly Create.